-Can carrots be cold packed?
+Can carrots be cold-packed?

 Yes!
-This is also known as raw pack.
+This is also known as a raw pack.
 Pack them tightly into your canning jar and then add salt and cover with boiling water.
 Process time in the pressure canner will remain the same.

-I’m just old fashioned and do the hot packing method.
+I’m just old-fashioned and do the hot packing method.

 Can I add orange juice and ginger to the jars for flavor before pressure cooking them?

-Yes you can do this!
+Yes, you can do this!
 I would recommend you use an “unsweetened” orange juice, fresh squeezed would be even better.